Home | Resources | School | Successful Study Skills

 Reading study notes in a passive way and then going on with the afternoon or evenings activities is a form of studying, but we can do so much better.
 Having some kind of active involvement in the study notes after they have been read will help cement this information into long term memory and is a much more accurate test of whether the student knows and can use this information in a test situation.

 There are also other ways to prepare study notes.
 Here are some examples.

 Some students learn best using visual aids, such as drawings, maps, and pictures – so these can be great tools to build study skills.
-This strength can be used to create effective study notes for students, by having them represent the material they need to study in a drawing or mimap.
-Mind maps can be drawn by hand or using a variety of computer programs such as Mindset, Inspiration, Bubbl …map.
-Mind maps can be drawn by hand or using a variety of computer programs such as Mindset, Inspiration, Bubbl …
+This strength can be used to create effective study notes for students, by having them represent the material they need to study in a drawing or mind map.
+Mind maps can be drawn by hand or using a variety of computer programs such as Mindset, Inspiration, Bubbl.

 Rhymes, acronyms and sentences can be created to help students remember a range of frequently occurring facts, these are known as mnemonics.

 Rhymes are good for spelling rules, “a piece of pie” – students should try to turn any information they are learning into a rhyme.
 These rhymes don’t have to make sense to anyone else but the student.